foundriesio/docs/source/customer-factory/containers.rst

 essentially a docker-compose definition with a bit of context wrapped around it to make the applications a bit more generic.

-If you followed the steps above to register your device, you may have noticed the flag ``-a shellhttpd`` being set.
+If you followed the steps described at :ref:`tutorial-managing` to register your device, you may have noticed the flag ``-a shellhttpd`` being set.
 This sets the service to watch for targets with the name "shellhttpd" and pull and deploy them if new ones exist.

 .. _TUF:
    https://theupdateframework.github.io/overview.html